 mediation-is-better-for-your-family-ems

 Finding out your wife wants a divorce can be surprising, disappointing and scary for any husband.
 Especially since you've probably heard horror stories about guys like you going to family court and getting railroaded in the process.
+But you need to realize it can be very frustrating for your spouse, too, because her goal is to keep the divorce proceedings amicable.

 And while you cannot force her to remain in the marriage if she doesn't want to, if you don't cooperate, the way she'll need to go about ending the marriage will be limited to non-peaceful, non-child-focused, expensive options - which will be damaging to everyone involved, especially the kids - now and for many years to come.